coderholic/pyradio/docs/index.md

 One can always get help by pressing the "**?**" key.

 After a search term has been successfully found (search is case insensitive), next occurrence can be obtained using the "**n**" key and previous occurrence can be obtained using the "**N**" key.

+On station lists, pressing the key assigned to **Fuzzy Search** opens **Fuzzy Search**.
+By default this key is "**f**".
+It displays a live-updating list of stations and narrows the results down as you type.

 All search widgets provide a "*search history*" function; pressing the **Up** or **Down** arrow will cycle through previously used search terms (maximum number remembered is 20).
 Pressing **^X** will remove an item from the history.